 The scenery of the glen of the Jumna is, without question, exceedingly beautiful, and scarcely to be paralleled throughout the mountain-range.
 One portion of the route from Kursalee is up a steep ascent, winding through woods of oak and rhododendron, which extend a whole mile.
 Upon reaching the summit, a grand prospect of the snowy peaks is obtained from Bundapooch to the right, and Bachunch to the left-the view below being wide and varied, showing the course of the Jumna to the southwest, until it is lost in distance.
 The mountain-ridge now traversed is white with snow; but many of the surrounding peaks, which rise still higher, are, on account of their greater steepness, and shaft-like summits, of the most deep and sombre hue.
-Descend-
+Descending from this elevation, a beautiful tract of forest land, of a perfectly new character, spreads out before the traveller-the trees being ash, sycamore, horse-chesnut, bamboo, and the wild pomegranate, which here grow in rich luxuriance, at the elevation of 6,867 feet above the level of the sea.

-VIEW NEAR KURSALEE.
+VIEW MEAR KURSALEE.